arkamfahry/bit-dump/README.md

-# Ink & Insight
+# BitDump

-Ink & Insight a Brain Dump by Inky, an Automaton with the Intellectual Firepower of a Slugcat.
+BitDump a Brain Dump by Inky, an Automaton with the Intellectual Firepower of a Slugcat.